gyimothilaszlo/interval-music-maker/README.md

 # Music Maker for Interval Running
 Create your own, personalized interval training music!
 Provided that you do time-based interval training (rather than distance-based one), this program can add countdowns to your musics at the right moments, so that you do not have to check your stopwatch all the time.
-The root folder includes an example output file ("example.mp3"), which can be used for the following interval workout:
+The root folder includes an example output file ("example.mp3"), which can be used for the following interval workout:<br />
-1 x 120 sec with 60 sec rest
+1 x 120 sec with 60 sec rest<br />
-2 x 90 sec with 45 sec rest
+2 x 90 sec with 45 sec rest<br />
-3 x 60 sec with 30 sec rest
+3 x 60 sec with 30 sec rest<br />
 4 x 30 sec with 15 sec rest

 ## Getting started